Regular patterns, substitudes, Feynman categories and operads: The hereditary condition and exactness

 \section{The hereditary condition and exactness}

-In this section we analyse the hereditary condition of Kaufmann and Ward \cite{Kaufmann-Ward:1312.1269} and relate it to Guitart exactness.
-In Section~\ref{sec:pins} we shall see that the hereditary condition is one of two conditions characterising substitudes among pinned monoidal categories (Proposition~\ref{prop:substitudes-among-pinned-SMCs}).
+In this section we analyse the hereditary condition of Kaufmann and Ward \cite{Kaufmann-Ward:1312.1269} and relate it to Guitart exactness in Proposition~\ref{prop:rPat=hered}.
+In Section~\ref{sec:pins} we shall see that the hereditary condition is one of two conditions characterising substitudes among pinned monoidal categories (Proposition~\ref{prop:substitudes-among-pinned-SMCs}). \begin{blanko}{Permutation-monotone factorisation.} As in Section \ref{sec:strict} for $n \in \mathbb{N}$, we denote by $\underline n$ the linearly-ordered set $\{1,...,n\}$.
+Any function $\alpha : \underline m \to \underline n$ factors uniquely as